 Emily Hasselberg represents clients in all facets of commercial litigation, including intellectual property, contract, and employment disputes.
-She was part of a trial team that obtained a verdict on behalf of 10X Genomics in a two-week trial against 1CellBio, Inc. in Massachusetts state court.
-She currently represents Netflix in several patent disputes.
+She was on the trial team that obtained a verdict on behalf of 10X Genomics in a two-week trial against 1CellBio, Inc. in Massachusetts state court.
+In another trial, she helped obtain a complete defense verdict in a highly technical fraud case where the plaintiff sought more than $1 billion in damages.
+She helped successfully defend Netflix against Broadcom's multi-billion-dollar, multi-patent campaign targeting video streaming technologies.

-Prior to joining Keker, Van Nest & Peters, Emily served as a law clerk to Judge Henry Coke Morgan, Jr. of the U.S. District Court for the Eastern District of Virginia.
-Emily earned her J.D. from Harvard Law School and graduated from Harvard College cum laude with an A.B. in Psychology and a secondary in Government.
+Before joining Keker, Van Nest & Peters, Emily served as a law clerk to Judge Henry Coke Morgan, Jr. of the U.S. District Court for the Eastern District of Virginia.
+Emily earned her J.D. from Harvard Law School and graduated from Harvard College.

 We represented secure networking company Fortinet, winning a complete defense verdict after a four-week jury trial in Santa Clara Superior Court where plaintiff Alorica sought compensatory damages of more than $200 million, plus additional enhancements for punitive damages.
 The jury found that Fortinet was not liable on Alorica’s claims of fraud and breach of warranty.
 KVP was retained a few months before the trial date, and in short order the defense team obtained several favorable pretrial rulings.
 Prior to the jury verdict, the KVP team also obtained directed verdicts on punitive damages and plaintiff’s largest claim for compensatory damages.